ProtoLife/covid-recovery/README.md

 # Notebooks

 Check in the Notebooks folder for notebooks.
-Currently there is one, that just begins to look at the data.
+Note that there are some notebooks for covid-response modeling, others for epidemiological modeling.